Friday, November 19, 2021

 Which means more work.

 I feel thus obliged to delve deeply into studying and learning all that I can about the special markers of the approaching holiday, the transition from summer to winter in this particular case.
 This year I’m starting anew by entirely reworking the calendar that I follow for personal practice.
 I’m preparing to honor the seasonal markers in a more comprehensive way, my own, as a walker on the Fairy Path.
-To this purpose, I’ll follow a continuum of time and space and trace an arc that encompasses the Romanian Sâmedru, the Irish Samhain, and the more intercultural Culmination of the Pleiades
+To this purpose, I’ll follow a continuum of time and space and trace an arc that encompasses the Romanian Sâmedru, the Irish Samhain, and the astronomical, intercultural Culmination of the Pleiades

-Since long ago this name has been used in reference to an entire month, and not to just a one-day event.
+I’ll begin by re-stating that Samhain, pronounced somewhat like SAH-WEN, and not Sam-hein[1], it is not really a one twenty-four hours shot at a holiday.
+Or, even if we look at it this way today, let’s keep in mind that once upon a time Samhain was something different.
+The name of the holiday is Irish.
+In modern Irish, Samhain means November, and the month of November translates as mí na Samhna, pronounced mee nah Sawna.
+This name has been used in reference to an entire month, and not to just a one-day event.
 This whole month, Samhain aka November, carries special significance: it is the time when Autumn finally dissolves into Winter.
 It is the time when …or, it was the time when people, whose life depended on farming and agriculture, decided which cattle to slaughter and which to preserve, take stock of the available supplies, make sure there’s enough to get families through winter, and plan for the months ahead.
 Farmers gathered from the fields all that could be gathered before entering mí na Samhna.
 Even today tradition still holds that wild berries are no longer suited for picking past this date, because the pooka[2] spits or pees on them.

+This has always been a special yet critical time.
 Critical, because failure to plan for the months ahead could prove disastrous in more than one way.
 Special, because never do life and death get so close as they do around this time of the year when the otherworld bleeds copiously onto the world of humans.

 Special, because in the merging of the worlds, ancestors and spirit guides come tangibly close.
 Critical, because this is a time when chances to cross paths with Na Daoine Maithe[3] are significantly higher, and Slua Sí[4] is far more active than usually.